How to Play Poker Online — A Comprehensive Guide

 🟥 Poker Playing Decisions

-Although there are dozens of types of poker, each of which has its own unique rules, all games have some common features.
+There are dozens of types of poker, each of which has its own unique rules, all games have common features.
 One of those is the different decisions available to each player.
 Let’s talk about them now.

 Starting Hands